Salt-N-Pepa: 1988–1992: A Salt with a Deadly Pepa and Blacks' Magic

 Salt-N-Pepa's next album, A Salt with a Deadly Pepa, was released on July 26, 1988, and contained the top 10 R&B hit "Shake Your Thang", featuring the go-go band E.U.
-Also, a top 20 R&B hit and a minor pop hit were seen in "Get Up Everybody (Get Up)" and "Twist and Shout", respectively; with "Twist and Shout" becoming a major hit in the UK (#4), and several European countries.
+Also, a top 20 R&B hit and a minor pop hit were seen in "Get Up Everybody (Get Up)" and "Twist and Shout", respectively; with "Twist and Shout" becoming a major hit in the UK (No. 4), and several European countries.
 The album sold 800,000 copies globally, with 500,000 of those sold in the US, obtaining gold-status in the US.

 The group's third album Blacks' Magic was released on March 19, 1990 and saw personal moments for the trio on different levels.
 Pepa had become the first group member to become pregnant.
 Azor produced some songs on the album, but as he was producing other acts, he agreed to let the group work with different producers to finish the album.
 Salt and Spinderella took on some producing assignments themselves, and the trio hired different producers, such as Invincible's producer Dana Mozie.
 This was the first album to feature Roper on vocals throughout much of the album as well as DJing.
-The result was six singles released by Next Plateau Records, several of which became hits: "Expression" (US #26, UK #40 in 1990, UK #23 in 1992), a platinum single, produced by Salt; "Independent"; "I Don't Know" (featuring Kid 'n Play); "Do You Want Me" (US #21, UK #5), certified gold; "Let's Talk About Sex" (US #13, UK #2), certified gold, and later re-recorded as "Let's Talk About AIDS" for an awareness promotion; and "You Showed Me" (US #47, UK #15).
-The album ultimately sold 1.6 million copies worldwide with 1 million of those sold in the U.S. A greatest hits album called A Blitz of Salt-N-Pepa Hits, featuring some remixed versions of songs from the group's first three albums later was released.
+The result was six singles released by Next Plateau Records, several of which became hits: "Expression" (US No. 26, UK No. 40 in 1990, UK No. 23 in 1992), a platinum single, produced by Salt; "Independent"; "I Don't Know" (featuring Kid 'n Play); "Do You Want Me" (US No. 21, UK No. 5), certified gold; "Let's Talk About Sex" (US No. 13, UK No. 2), certified gold, and later re-recorded as "Let's Talk About AIDS" for an awareness promotion; and "You Showed Me" (US No. 47, UK No. 15).
+The album ultimately sold 1.6 million copies worldwide with one million of those sold in the U.S. A greatest hits album called A Blitz of Salt-N-Pepa Hits, featuring some remixed versions of songs from the group's first three albums later was released.

+In 1992, they appeared in the film Stay Tuned, performing the song "Start Me Up".